 Luxury Brands in the Metaverse

 Brands like Gucci and Vans have already created their branded virtual world.
-Additionally, the LVMH-owned luggage brand Rimowa is already on its way to auction its first-ever NFT products in the metaverse.
+Specifically, Gucci Garden Archetypes on Roblox is a multimedia experience that takes consumers on an immersive journey.
+Many brands like Burberry have already minted their digital assets as NFTs for consumers to purchase them in the metaverse.
+Additionally, the LVMH-owned luggage brand Rimowa is already on its way to auctioning its first-ever NFT products in the metaverse.

 Factors Influencing Fashion Brands in Virtual Universes